 There are a massive number of freeways surrounding the Los Angeles Area that tend to get quite crowded during peak travel hours.
-Therefore, drive times into these ski resorts may shoot up on Friday afternoon, or on the weekend, so plan to head up on a weekday if at all possible.
+Therefore, drive times into these Cali ski resorts may shoot up on Friday afternoon, or the weekend, so plan to head up on a weekday if at all possible.
 If you get too stressed heading home, stop by one of these hot springs near LA.

 Here are the ski resorts near Los Angeles, California, in order of proximity: